 Painting vs. Spraying

 Painting with a brush allows for excellent control, good adhesion, and even, uniform coverage.
 It is slower than spraying and two coats are often required.

-Spraying is a faster application of sealer.
+Spraying with clear sealant spray is a faster application of sealer.
 Spraying takes practice to master; otherwise you may create uneven coverage.
 That is why I recommend applying several thin coats alternating horizontal, then vertical.

 Gloss vs. Matte

 Gloss provides lots of shine and is good where the color needs to POP!

 Matte is good for enhancing visual designs with little glare.

 Any of the basic sealers work well on papers.
 Glazes can add a WOW factor.

 Any of the basic sealers work well on fabric art.
 Glaze is not recommended for use on fabrics.